MatthijsMu/old-site/_pages/about.md

 ---

 ---
-I am BS student in Mathematics and Computer Science at [Radboud University](https://www.ru.nl/en), Nijmegen.
-My interests are general theoretical computer science, statistics, machine learning, dynamical systems, geometry and algebra.
-I am currently also studying an [introductory text on quantum mechanics](https://en.wikipedia.org/wiki/Introduction_to_Quantum_Mechanics_(book)).
+I am a BS student in Mathematics and Computer Science at [Radboud University](https://www.ru.nl/en), Nijmegen.
+My interests are complexity and algorithms, statistics, physics, but I'm also into abstract algebra.
+Currently, I would like to get involved in research, whether it be theoretical or applied.

 Previously, my mathematical interests lead me to participate in the [Dutch Mathematical Olympiad](https://wiskundeolympiade.nl/docenten/info-in-english) (2021) where I placed 16th nationwide.
-My interest in ML, in particular Reinforcement Learning, led to a high-school project for which I was awarded the first prize in the [OMO-PWS-Contest](https://www.omojaarverslag.nl/verslag2022/f/omoprijzen/omoprijzen-een-bijzondere-motiveringsprijs-voor-leerlingen) (2022).
+My interest in mathematical modelling led to a project on optimizing blackjack strategies using Reinforcement learning.
+For this, I was awarded the first prize in the [OMO-PWS-Contest](https://www.omojaarverslag.nl/verslag2022/f/omoprijzen/omoprijzen-een-bijzondere-motiveringsprijs-voor-leerlingen) (2022).

-This personal web page features an overview of my academic portfolio: it includes a blog on mathematics, statistics, physics and computer science, as well as projects and papers I wrote for myself or for university courses.
+This personal web page features an overview of my academic portfolio: it includes a blog on mathematics, statistics, physics and computer science, and in the future also projects and papers I wrote for myself or for university courses.

 <!--- I may later include some of the teaching I have done.
 Its purpose is to create interesting reading for fellow students, while conveniently putting into practice my own knowledge and skills.